Magama, Nigeria: Climate

 The weather in Magama is savanna tropical.
 With both a wet and dry season, it is warm every month.
-There is roughly 507 mm of rain every year in Magama, and the average annual temperature is 35 degrees.
+There is roughly 507 mm of rain every year in Magama, and the average annual temperature is 35 degrees Celsius (95 degrees Fahrenheit).
 Averaging 55% humidity and a UV-index of 7, it is dry for 186 days out of every year.